Wholesale price index: Calculation

 The Ten-Day Price Index is a procedure under which, “sample prices” with high intra-month fluctuations are selected and surveyed every ten days by phone.
 Utilizing the data retrieved by this procedure, and with the assumption that other non-surveyed “sample prices” remain unchanged, a “ten-day price index” is compiled and released.

 Monthly price indexes are compiled by calculating the simple arithmetic mean of three ten-day “sample prices” in the month.

-In May 2021, the Wholesale Price Index (WPI) soared to 12.94 per cent, the highest in the past decade.